needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

     }
 }
 ```
-NOTE: The data returned is only valid in between calls to **XRReferencePoint.GetChanges**!
+NOTE: The data returned is only valid in between calls to **XRAnchor.GetChanges**!

 ## Meshing